Operator441981/titan-codex/README.md

 At my current entry count, I don't need concurrency or enterprise-grade anything — this is single-user, single-machine.
 JSON meant zero setup dependencies and a file I can open and read directly.
 The tradeoff is scalability: it's a full linear scan on every search.
 Known limitation, not a surprise — a real database migration is a planned future step, not urgent yet.

+## Keeping track of entries

+I also keep a separate log of every entry stored — what it's about and when — as a quick index without having to open the full JSON file.
+It's not included in this repo since it lists actual entry titles and topics from my personal/project work, but the mechanism is simple: every store operation gets a corresponding row logged alongside it.

 ## Recent fixes (Aug 30, 2026)

 Two real bugs found and fixed in `titan_codex_server_simple.py`: